garfield376/AWS-Industry-Blueprints-for-Data-and-AI/docs/core_concepts.md

 | [Add-on Use Case](#add-on-use-case) |  Concentrate on processing and utilizing data in industry-specific ways. |
 | [Blueprint](#blueprint) | A `blueprint` combines `data ingestion pipeline` and `add-on use case` modules into an end-to-end industry solution with business logic.|

+Our dedicated team ensures that the artifacts are regularly updated, reflecting the latest advancements and best practices in the data and AI landscape.

 The following solution architecture diagram is an example of an end-to-end `Customer 360` solution built using `Industry Blueprints for Data & AI`.

 ![c360](./assets/images/c360.png)